 Most of the ancient trades and handicrafts continued to be practised in the village during the nineteenth century.
 When Huskards mill ceased making paper just before 1820 it reverted to corn-milling.
 The miller became a coal merchant as well, in 1871 employing four men and one boy.
 Little Baddow mill, belonging to Piggot Bros., was run by their managers, Joseph Phillips and his son of the same name, from about 1830 to the 1870s.
 In addition to being busy millers they were merchants, dealing in goods landed at the canal wharf, such as coal, oil-cake, guano and timber, for which they must have employed several workmen.
-The two mills between hem employed five or six assistant millers until local corn-milling came to an end by the 1890s, the work by then being done in larger centres.
+The two mills between them employed five or six assistant millers until local corn-milling came to an end by the 1890s, the work by then being done in larger centres.
 Little Baddow mill was burned down and never re-built and only the coal merchant's business continued into the twentieth century.
 George Smith, tenant of the house and wharf in 1895, opened a refreshment house there, later it was a small shop.
 Huskards mill manufactured carbons for the first electric searchlights until in 1905 it too was burned down.
 Mills, being normally of wooden construction, were vulnerable to fire.

 Blacksmiths had always been important in the village economy and were to remain longer than most artisans.
 The last two of the Blanks family were still plying their craft when the 1851 Census was taken; the Maddocks family lasted about ten years longer.
 Both families gave employment to a few men.
 John Riley set up business in 1845 as a wheelwright in his "wheelers shop" at Heards, later re-named the Forge.
 He was also a breeder and dealer in gold and silver pheasants.
-He was succeeded at the Forge by the Everett family, well known in all aspects of village life until the midtwentieth century.
+He was succeeded at the Forge by the Everett family, well known in all aspects of village life until the mid-twentieth century.
+One of their pre-1914 smiths was reputed to be able to shoe any horse.
+It was a flourishing agricultural engineering business, for carts, ploughs and all farming implements, until Mr. Albert Everett, one of the founder's sons, growing old, gave up the heavy work.
+He died in 1962; his sister, Emily, who had done the clerical work, in 1966; and the business came to an end.

-Picture of Albert Everett
+Mr. Albert Everett